Biden, facing roadblocks in Congress, to issue executive order on childcare, eldercare

 The Commerce Department pioneered this approach last month when it required companies seeking major funding under its $52 billion U.S. semiconductor manufacturing and research program to show how they will help workers access affordable childcare.

-Heather Boushey of the White House Council of Economic Advisers (CEA) said childcare and eldercare shortages and soaring costs limited the ability of many women to work, dampening economic growth.
+Heather Boushey of the White House Council of Economic Advisers (CEA) told reporters that childcare and eldercare shortages and soaring costs limited the ability of many women to work, constraining labor supply and dampening economic growth.

-She noted a recent Boston Consulting Group forecast that U.S. economic output could drop by $290 billion a year beginning in 2030 if critical care shortages and affordability were not addressed.
+She cited a recent Boston Consulting Group forecast that U.S. economic output could drop by $290 billion a year beginning in 2030 if critical care shortages and affordability were not addressed.

 Senior administration officials declined to estimate the dollar value of Biden's actions and said the administration wants to implement the changes quickly.